Tafara-N/alx-backend-javascript/0x06-unittests_in_js/README.md

 mandatory
 Hooks are useful functions that can be called before execute one or all tests in a suite

-Copy the code from 4-payment.js into a new file 5-payment.js: (same content/same behavior)
+Copy the code from `4-payment.js` into a new file `5-payment.js`: (same content/same behavior)

-Create a new file 5-payment.test.js:
+**Create a new file `5-payment.test.js`:**

-Inside the same describe, create 2 tests:
+- Inside the same `describe`, create 2 tests:
-The first test will call sendPaymentRequestToAPI with 100, and 20:
+- The first test will call `sendPaymentRequestToAPI` with 100, and 20:
-Verify that the console is logging the string The total is: 120 Verify that the console is only called once
+- Verify that the console is logging the string `The total is: 120`
+- Verify that the console is only called once
-The second test will call sendPaymentRequestToAPI with 10, and 10:
+- The second test will call `sendPaymentRequestToAPI` with 10, and 10:
-Verify that the console is logging the string The total is: 20 Verify that the console is only called once
+- Verify that the console is logging the string `The total is: 20`
+- Verify that the console is only called once

 **Requirements:**